brettjrea/GitHub_Generate_Readme/readme/github-generate-readme.md

 A good README file should contain the following information:

-Project Overview: Provide a brief introduction to your project, what it does, and what problem it solves.
+ 1.Project Overview: Provide a brief introduction to your project, what it does, and what problem it solves.

-Installation: Explain how to install your project, including any dependencies required.
+ 2.Installation: Explain how to install your project, including any dependencies required.

-Usage: Provide instructions on how to use your project, including any commands or scripts required.
+ 3.Usage: Provide instructions on how to use your project, including any commands or scripts required.

-Contributing: Explain how other users can contribute to your project, including how to submit issues or pull requests.
+ 4.Contributing: Explain how other users can contribute to your project, including how to submit issues or pull requests.

-License: Include a license for your project, specifying how others can use and distribute your code.
+ 5.License: Include a license for your project, specifying how others can use and distribute your code.